 To apply for the role, please click the ‘apply’ button below.

-The closing date for applications is 17 June 2020.
+The closing date for the applications is 17 September 2020.

 The School of Medicine and Athena SWAN Charter for Women in Science.